-With the rapid growth in both personal and commercial use of unmanned aerial vehicles (UAV), more commonly known as drones, the Federal Aviation Administration decided to require that owners register the aircraft vehicles.
-The proliferation of un-monitored and untracked objects flying in the skies makes it challenging for the FAA to ensure the safety of commercial planes.
-Without any type of registration process, the potential exists for illegal use and even terrorist acts to be committed using such devices.
+The use of personal and commercial use of unmanned aerial vehicles (UAV) and unmanned aerial systems (UAS) is growing rapidly.
+The proliferation of unmonitored and untracked objects flying in the skies makes it challenging for the FAA to ensure the safety of commercial planes.
+The potential exists for people to use drones for illegal purposes and even terrorist acts.

 As of December 21, 2015, anyone who wishes to fly their drone outside must register the vehicle with the FAA’s Unmanned Aircraft System (UAS).
-Those who to not complete the official registration process may face civil and even criminal penalties.
+Those who don’t complete the official registration process may face civil and even criminal penalties.

 Who is required to register?

-Anyone who owns a drone and wishes to fly the vehicle outdoors must register.
-Individuals who are 13 years of age or older must register their own device.
-If an individual is younger than 13, then someone who is older than 13 (preferably a parent or legal guardian) must sign up for them.
+Anyone who owns a drone and wishes to fly the vehicle outdoors must register the device with the FAA.
+Individuals who are 13 years of age or older must register their own devices.
+If an individual is younger than 13, a parent or legal guardian must sign up for them.
 This applies to all United States citizens and legal residents.

 This applies to all drone devices that weigh more than .55 pounds (or 250 grams) and less than 55 pounds.
 Those who own unmanned aircraft that weigh more than 55 pounds must be registered via the aircraft registry process.

-Owners are required to register by paper if they plan to use the equipment for certain purposes, such as for commercial use, or if they plan to use it outside of the United States.
+Owners must register by paper if they plan to use the equipment for specific purposes, such as for commercial use or if they plan to use it outside of the United States.

-If you need assistance with the registration process, send an email UAShelp@faa.gov.
-Live phone support became available starting December 25th, 2015 and is available seven days a week from 7:00 AM to 5:00 PM Eastern time.
+If you need assistance with the registration process, email UAShelp@faa.gov.
+Live phone support is available seven days a week from 7:00 AM to 5:00 PM Eastern time.
 Phone assistance is also available at 844-244-3565.

 Related: Learn how drones are used by Law Enforcement and Private Investigators to conduct surveillance and search-and-rescue missions.